axonivy-market/kafka-connector/kafka-connector-product/README.md

 An `IProcessStartEvenBean` named `KafkaStartEventBean` is provided to listen to topics and start Ivy processes.
 This bean needs to be configured:

-Topic Pattern
+**Topic Pattern**
-: Enter a valid `java.util.regex.Pattern` as the topic to listen to.
+Enter a valid `java.util.regex.Pattern` as the topic to listen to.
 Note, that words without special chararcters are valid patterns.
 So there is no need to learn a special syntax to listen to simple topic names.
 Topic patterns are case sensitive

-Synchronous
+**Synchronous**
-: When a message is received, will the bean wait until the started process gives back control (synchronous) or continue to receive messages in parallel (asynchronous).
+When a message is received, will the bean wait until the started process gives back control (synchronous) or continue to receive messages in parallel (asynchronous)?
+All asynchronous beans will share a single thread pool which can be configured globally.
+Synchronous beans will use their own thread.
+In the default configuration, messages are commited automatically.
+If you want to commit messages yourself, you might want to switch to synchronous mode and use the supplied consumer to commit the message offset.

+**Configuration name**

 * Classpath problem
 * synchronous/asynchronous, thread pools
 * Hierarchical configuration
+* Global config (workers)
+* Objecte in der data (consumer, consumerRecord)